 The Main Directorate of the General Staff, commonly referred to as the GRU, is Russia's military intelligence agency.
 The GRU has been implicated in some of Russia's most notorious and damaging cyber operations.
 Media reporting and U.S. government indictments identify two primary GRU cyber units.
-The U.S. Department of Justice (DOJ) has charged personnel from both units for actions ranging fromelection interference in the 2016 U.S. presidential election to multiple damaging cyberattacks.
+The U.S. Department of Justice (DOJ) has charged personnel from both units for actions ranging from election interference in the 2016 U.S. presidential election to multiple damaging cyberattacks.
 The units' public profile underlines a high operational tempo.
-The GRU also reportedly controls several research institutes that help develop hacking tools and malware.
+The GRU reportedly also controls several research institutes that help develop hacking tools and malware.
 Observers have noted an apparent willingness by GRU cyber units to conduct brazen and aggressive operations, sometimes with questionable levels of operational security and secrecy.
-Collectively, these units are sometimes referred to as APT (Advanced Persistent Threat) 28, Fancy Bear, Voodoo Bear, Sandworm, and Tsar Team.
+Cyber analysts have referred to these units collectively as APT (Advanced Persistent Threat) 28, Fancy Bear, Voodoo Bear, Sandworm, and Tsar Team.

 Unit 26165: Unit 26165 is one of two Russian cyber groups identified by the U.S. government as responsible for hacking the Democratic Congressional Campaign Committee, Democratic National Committee, and presidential campaign of Hillary Clinton.
-Media and Western governments also have linked Unit 26165 to cyber operations against numerous political, government, and private-sector targets in the United States and Europe.
+Media and Western governments also have linked Unit 26165 to cyber operations against numerous political, government, and private sector targets in the United States and Europe.

 Unit 74455: Unit 74455 has been linked to some of Russia's most brazen and damaging cyberattacks.
 The U.S. government identified Unit 74455 as responsible for the coordinated release of stolen emails and documents during the 2016 U.S. presidential election.
 As opposed to primarily focusing on penetrating systems and collecting information, Unit 74455 appears to have significant offensive cyber capabilities.
-DOJ alleges Unit 74455 is responsible for numerous malicious cyberattacks.
-In October 2020, DOJ indicted members of GRU Unit 74455 for numerous cyberattacks, including the 2017 NotPetya Malware attack.
+In October 2020, DOJ indicted members of GRU Unit 74455 for numerous cyberattacks, including the 2017 NotPetya malware attack.
 In June 2017, malware was deployed against numerous targets in Ukraine.
 The malware soon spread globally, causing significant damage to countries and businesses beyond Ukraine.